310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% bubble Madara %}
 Yeah, please do hang out with her more.

-I think she might be bad at making friends, or like, she prioritizes others over herself, so I’m always worried for her.
+I think she might be bad at making friends, or more liiike, she prioritizes others over herself, so I’m always worried for her.

-But right now, I want you to focus on this live show…… What’s wrong, Kaoru-san?
-You don’t seem focused on the show, you know?
+But right now, I want you to focus on this live show… What’s wrong, Kaoru-san?
+You don’t seem focused on the show, y'knooow?

 I know you can do it if you try.
 Yes you can, yes you can~♪
 {% endbubble %}